type

 Solution

-ParkShare aims to research and address health disparities in low-income communities by developing a hybrid health solution combining digital tools and self-care practices to improve healthcare accessibility and foster positive lasting behavioral changes in underserved populations.
+ParkShare addresses these disparities through a hybrid health solution combining digital tools and self-care practices for underserved populations.

 My Role